Phone / Email Hacking

 No, the law equally applies to any organisation or individual.

-Indeed, phone hacking or email hacking does not necessarily need to result in the publication of a news article for there to be viable claim.
 Private/confidential information can be disclosed in more subtle or direct ways (e.g. by email or in the internet).
+Moreover, phone hacking or email hacking does not necessarily need to result in the publication of a news article for there to be viable claim.
+The mere accessing of information may give rise to a claim.

 Why should I instruct Brett Wilson LLP?

 In short, to ensure that you have the best team fighting for you and to maximize your prospects of success.
 Privacy law is novel and complex and it is generally ill-advised to instruct non-specialist lawyers.
 Our work and client care is of the highest standard.
 All cases are run by a specialist privacy solicitor.
 Every matter has partner involvement.
 If there is a good settlement to be negotiated, we are confident we are well placed to achieve it.
 If there is a case to be litigated, we are confident we can help you seek the best result.

 We have long-standing working relationships with the best media law QCs and junior barristers, whom we can draft into the team to represent you in court if the need arises.